ryanchynoweth44/AirflowExample/Docs/06_DeployAirflowInAzure.md

 # Deploying Airflow Solutions in Azure

 So far in this walkthrough we have developed and tested our DAGs locally by running airflow commands in the command line.
 Hopefully by now you have a solid understanding of some of the Apache Airflow capabilities and how to develop data solutions using it, but how do you get from your Ubuntu VM to production?
 My favorite way of deploying an Airflow solution is using [Docker](https://www.docker.com/).
+If you do not have it installed on your Ubuntu machine run `sudo apt install docker`.

 When deploying Apache Airflow with Docker the current standard image is `puckel/docker-airflow`, and the repository is available on [GitHub](https://github.com/puckel/docker-airflow).
 The main way that developers will use the `puckel/docker-airflow` image is to deploy the airflow application by following the instructions from GitHub README, then use docker volumes to persist the DAG files to the Docker containers.
 Volumes are a great way to manage your airflow DAGs because they easily allow users to test jobs on different environments and simply move the scripts from one volume to another to add it to the environment and get picked up by the airflow scheduler.
 We will walk through a Volume Deployment in the [next section](./07_DeployAirflowWithVolumes.md)